Sweetleaf, Sugarleaf, Ka he-he, Sweet Herb

 Central and South America

-Stevia is a natures sweetest leaf.
-Stevia leaf itself is 30 -100 times sweeter than table sugar and has, not surprisingly, been used as a sweetener by indigenous peoples long before the Inca Empire.
+Stevia is a natures sweetest leaf, at 30 -100 times sweeter than regular sugar, it has been used as a sweetener by indigenous peoples of its native South America for millennia.

 Stevia is sometimes added to yerba mate, a traditional tea drunk in western South America, from Paraguay to Argentina.
 Stevia has been used as a sweetener and as a herbal medicine by the indigenous peoples of Central and South America for thousands of years.